bitcoin/bitcoin/doc/README_windows.txt

 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-See the dash wiki at:
+See the crown wiki at:
   https://en.bitcoin.it/wiki/Main_Page ***TODO***
 for more help and information.